TowhidKashem/snapchat-clone/README.md

             <code>cypress/integration/*.spec.ts</code>
             <ul>
               <li>
-                To run these first make sure the dev server is running via `npm start`, then use the command <code>npm run e2e</code>
+                To run these first make sure the dev server is up and running via <code>npm start</code>, then use the command
+                <code>npm run e2e</code>
               </li>
-              <li>This will spawn the Cypress electron app</li>
               <li>
-                Click "Run all specs" at the top right, Cypress will spawn a Chrome instance and you will see all the tests as they're being
+                This will open the Cypress electron app.
+Click "Run all specs" at the top right, you'll then get a Chrome instance and see all the tests being run
-                run:
               </li>
             </ul>
           </li>
           <li>
-            Alternatively you can also run the test suite in the terminal using the command <code>npm run e2e-headless</code>.
-This command still generates videos in <code>cypress/videos/*.mp4</code> of the tests being run should you need them.
+            Alternatively you can run the test suite in the terminal using the command <code>npm run e2e-headless</code>.
+This command still generates videos in <code>cypress/videos/*.mp4</code> of the tests should you need them.
           </li>
         </ul>
       </td>